Executive Master Imagineering

 - Block 4: Performing the research-based Imagineering project

 The fourth block is dedicated to performing the research-based Imagineering project at or in cooperation with an application company.
 This means that through the final deliverables the students need to demonstrate that they are professional masters in Imagineering.
-This means the student needs to be able to facilitate, (co)create and (re)design business and social processes aiming at igniting a transformative organisational change in an imaginative, informative and social mediated way.
-In employing an Imagineering way of thinking in this final project, the student needs to take three clear roles: that of the researcher, the co-creative catalysts and the designer.
+This means the student needs to be able to facilitate, (co)create and (re)design business and social processes aiming at igniting a transformative organisational change in an imaginative, informative and social-mediated way.
+In employing an Imagineering way of thinking in this final project, the student needs to take three clear roles: that of the researcher, co-creative catalysts and designer.

 Throughout the entire programme, self-development is encouraged via various workshops.
 Students are also challenged to design and facilitate workshops themselves to gain experiences.